open-dis/open-dis.org/README.md

 ## Don Brutzman

-Don Brutzman is a is Technical Director of for 3D Visual Simulation at the MOVES Institute.
+Don Brutzman is a Technical Director for 3D Visual Simulation at the MOVES Institute.
 He is an Associate Professor at the Naval Postgraduate School in Monterey, California.
 Professor Brutzman kept on asking why there wasn’t an open source implementation of DIS, and why it couldn’t be also be represented in XML.
 He also has a longstanding interest in compact representations of XML, such as EXI, and in applying web services to DoD Modeling and Simulation.

 ## Leif Gruenwoldt